 - Knead the dough 5-6 times.
 (See notes below for details.)

-- Pat the dough into a round circle, about 1 inch thick.
+- Pat the dough out to form a round circle, about 1 inch thick.
 Cut out the biscuits using a biscuit cutter and place on an ungreased baking sheet.
 Reshape the dough, until it’s about 1 inch thick again, and cut out remaining biscuits, repeating until all the dough is used.

 - Bake at 450 for about 12 minutes, until golden brown.

-- Brush with melted butter, if desired, and serve.
+- Brush with melted butter, if desired, and serve immediately.

 Notes